 Never operate a mower without the safety switch.
 Never run a mower when a safety switch is bypassed.
 A safety switch can save you from serious injury and you never know when you’re going to need it.

-A starter solenoid is an electromagnetic switch that, when engaged, initiates the starter motor to turn over your Bad Boy’s engine.
+A starter solenoid is an electromagnetic switch that, when engaged, initiates the starter motor to turn over your engine.

 The starter solenoid can go bad when the spring becomes weak or the copper plate begins to corrode.
-A weak starter, bad battery, or bad ground can also cause the solenoid to fail.
+A weak starter, bad battery, or bad ground can also cause it to fail.

-Once you have ruled out the battery, cables, wiring, ground, and starter solenoid as being the reason your Bad Boy won’t turn over, it’s time to look at the starter.
+Once you have ruled out the battery, cables, wiring, ground, and starter solenoid as being the reason your mower won’t turn over, it’s time to look at the starter.
 The starter can be removed and tested.

-I recommend having your local repair shop that specializes in starter and alternator repairs test your starter and rebuild it if possible before just throwing a pricey new starter at your Bad Boy mower.
+I recommend having your local repair shop that specializes in starter and alternator repairs test your starter and rebuild it if possible before just throwing a pricey new starter at your mower.

 Still Experiencing Problems with Your Bad Boy Zero Turn Mower?